dikshuuu/Travel/Travel/README.md

 # Travel
 This is the parent repository of travel website.
 It has all the development code.

-Website can be viewed on the following link: https://vakumar-travel.netlify.app/

 #### Note: This is test a website.
 Few links and clickable items are just for display and might now work as expected.
 This is done purposely to focus only on the key areas that I wanted to understand.